 Notice of Conviction

-Children's Services Protection Act 33 and/or Act 34 clearance is required in order to take EDU 256, Early Childhood Practicum.
+Children's Services Protection Act 33 and/or Act 34 clearance is required in order to take EDU 257, Early Childhood Internship.
 Students desiring entrance into the Early Childhood major should be aware that early childcare providers could bar a student from their site if a criminal record exists or if a positive drug test is noted.
 Inability to gain internship experience in the practicum results in an inability to meet program objectives and outcomes.
 The presence of a criminal record can also result in early childcare providers refusing to issue credentials necessary for employment.

 Get more information about academics, campus life, and more.